hbctraining/DGE_workshop_salmon_online/lessons/01b_DGE_setup_and_overview.md

 **Our questions:**
 * What patterns of expression can we identify with the loss or gain of MOV10?
 * Are there any genes shared between the two conditions?

+### RNA-seq workflow

+For this dataset, raw sequence reads were obtained from the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/?term=SRP029367).
+These reads were then processed using the RNA-seq workflow as detailed in the [pre-reading](01a_RNAseq_processing_workflow.md) for this workshop.
+All steps were performed on the command line (Linux/Unix), including a thorough quality control assessment.
+If you are interested, we have the **MultiQC html report for this dataset [linked here]()** for you to peruse.

+The directories of output from the mapping/quantification (Salmon) is the data that we will be using.
+These transcript abundance estimates, often referred to as **'pseudocounts', will be the starting point for our differential gene expression analysis**.

 ## Setting up